 Who is “Teach Your Child English” for?

 This resource (found at the bottom of this page) is for teachers and parents teaching English on a one-on-one basis, or to siblings.

 “I tried your one on one games and had an amazing result.
 My student was bursting with happiness.
 I’m very happy.
 Thank you!!!!”
 Khromykhina Olena, Ukraine.

 What level of English does “Teach Your Child English” target?

 This resource is designed for beginners to lower intermediates.
 The games teach new vocabulary and review previously learned vocabulary in fun ways.
 Basic English sentence and question structures are practiced through these games.

 This resource is ideal for ages 4-12, though you may get started at 3 and spill over to 13 very easily.
 The difference is that with 3 year old children you will move through vocabulary and games much, much slower.
 And with older children you will whizz through games, and be able to teach spelling and writing.
 Feel free to practice on the free games first as a trial run.

 Stories are also available to complement this book of games.
 There your curriculum is done for you, and children love the stories and songs.
-If you are teaching age TWO there is something to help you here: English for toddlers.

 How long does it take?